fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 This layer breaks down the email analysis into manageable batches and uses custom logic for extracting indicators.

 - **Split In Batches Node**: This node divides the retrieved emails into smaller batches, allowing the workflow to process one email at a time.
-This is essential for controlling the flow rate and ensuring accurate reporting.
+This is essential for controlling the flow rate and ensu[...]
   - ![Split In Batches Node](https://github.com/fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/blob/main/Screenshots/split%20in%20branches.png)
 - **JavaScript Node**: This node contains custom code to extract URLs and other indicators of compromise from the email body and headers.
-You can extend the logic to scan for specific phishing patterns such as credential harvesting, fake login pages, or brand impersonation.
+You can extend the logic to scan for specific phishing pattern[...]
   - ![*JavaScript Node](https://github.com/fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/blob/main/Screenshots/Javascript%20node.png)

 #### **Has URL?
 Node**

 - After extracting indicators of compromise (IOCs), the workflow implements a **Has URL?** check.
-This node acts as a filter, verifying if the current email batch contains any URLs before proceeding to threat intelligence checks.
-If no URLs are found, the workflow moves to the next email batch, optimizing resource usage and ensuring only relevant messages are analyzed further.
+This node acts as a filter, verifying if the current email batch contains any URLs before proceeding t[...]

 - The **Has URL?** node is crucial for efficiency, preventing unnecessary API calls to URLscan.io and VirusTotal when no actionable URLs are present.
-Its inclusion supports scalable, high-throughput analysis in production environments.
+Its inclusion supports scalable, high-throughput a[...]

 **Workflow Illustration:**
 The visual workflow includes a clear sequence: Split In Batches → Find indicators of compromise → Has URL? → Threat intelligence checks.
 ![Image 1: Workflow Screenshot](https://github.com/fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/blob/main/Screenshots/Workflow%20Layout.png)

 The screenshot above demonstrates the use of the Has URL? node (orange diamond), positioned after the indicator extraction logic.
-The flow continues to threat intelligence checks only if URLs are detected.
+The flow continues to threat intelligence checks only if URLs are dete[...]
 ![Has URL?
 Node](https://github.com/fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/blob/main/Screenshots/URL%20checker.png)
 The batch splitting and Has URL? logic together enable granular, targeted phishing analysis, minimizing false positives and processing overhead.